 Courtesy of Benjamin Hutchinson

-Holcomb shot 8/21 from two-point, 5/12 from three-point, and 7/9 from the free throw line.
-The Lady Longhorns had 18 rebounds, two of those were offensive rebounds, and had 13 turnovers.
+Holcomb shot 6-23 from three point, 11-24 from inside, and 6-12 from the free throw line.
+They had 18 rebounds, 6 of those were offensive boards.
+The Longhorns had 14 turnovers.

 Holcomb was led by Brody Deniston with seven points, Drayton Knoll with eight points, Kaden Hardy with 13 points, and Korbin Johnson 17 points.

 Next up for Holcomb is Remington on Friday at 4:30 in the consolation semi-finals.